 More recently Larry joined Bill Silva Management as General Manager where he coordinated the projects of all the artists and managers there.
 He also organized and ran Jason Mraz’s publishing during the wild run of “I’m Yours.”
 Simultaneously, he served as day-to-day manager for Sllva client Robert Francis through his Atlantic Records signing and subsequent #1 single and touring success in Europe.

-In addition to providing his services to The Artist Cooperative, Larry now heads up his own Did It Music Management, Consultancy and Publishing from the relative security and serenity of the San Fernando Valley.
+In addition to providing his services to The Artist Cooperative, Larry now heads up his own Did It Music Management and Consultancy from the relative security and serenity of the San Fernando Valley.
 He is also affiliated with ASCAP as a songwriter and music publisher.

-Larry has written a book of advice and tips for singer/songwriters and musicians/performers entitled The Twelve Lessons of Rock ‘N’ Roll, (which is now available at Amazon/Kindle).
-The book is based on experiences and events he witnessed while on the road with rock ‘n’ roll artists and bands.
+Larry’s first book of advice and tips for singer/songwriters and musicians/performers entitled The Twelve Lessons of Rock ‘N’ Roll (available at Amazon/Kindle) is based on experiences and events he witnessed during his years on the road with rock ‘n’ roll artists and bands.
 There’s even a chapter about being in the right place at the right time, with specifics about the Rolling Stones gig and the Jimi Hendrix jam.